 8 - 12 pounds

-24" - 59"
+24" - 32"

-Atlantic salmon is the only fish among salmon species that exist in the Atlantic Ocean and is the second-largest in the salmon species.
-They have a long and slim body with a forked tail and almost square tail fin.
+Atlantic salmon is the only one in the salmon species that exist in the Atlantic Ocean.
+It is also the second-largest in the salmon species.
+They have a long and slim body with a forked tail and an almost square tail fin.
 The head is relatively small compared to the body.
 When adults enter freshwater to spawn, they turn bronze and the color further darkens after spawning.
 Returning to the sea brings back the silver body.
 They are closely related to the Brown Trout.

-Atlantic Salmon grow to an average length of 28 to 30 inches and weigh about 8 to 12 pounds.
+Atlantic Salmon grow to an average of 28 to 30 inches and weigh about 8 to 12 pounds.